ArticlesHow To

 Who Sells Fake Gibson Les Pauls?

-The problem arises when someone who isn’t well-versed in how to spot a fake, sees the deal of a lifetime on Craigslist or Marketplace for their dream Gibson Les Paul, only to later discover that it was a fake and that they spent hundreds on a worthless counterfeit.
-It’s even worse for players who pay fair market value for a Les Paul (potentially thousands of dollars) and it turns out to be fake.
-These buyers did not purchase these instruments knowing that all they were buying was an open-book headstock and some cheap components.
-This is the real harm.
+The big problem arises when somebody who isn’t well versed in how to spot a fake sees the deal of a lifetime on Craigslist or Marketplace for their dream Gibson Les Paul, only to later discover that it was a fake, and they have spent hundreds on a worthless counterfeit.
+Even worse, the players who pay what they think is fair market value for a Les Paul, potentially thousands of dollars, and it turns out to be a fake.
+These buyers did not purchase these instruments knowing that all they were buying was an open book headstock and some cheap components, and this is the real harm.When fakes circulate from the hands of the wholesalers and those who knew what they were buying, into the hands of the innocent guitar shopper, that’s where the real problem arises.

-What Are the Signs That Suggest a Gibson Les Paul Is Fake?
+What Are The Signs That Suggest A Gibson Les Paul Is Fake?

 Fortunately, the desire of the counterfeiters to make quick money outweighs their desire to properly research the instruments they are faking.
 Many of these fakes suffer from the very same inconsistencies and variations from an Original Gibson Les Paul, and that makes them relatively easy to spot.
 Please do remember that this guide is aimed at providing hints and tips on spotting fakes.
 There is no guarantee that a guitar lacking these telltale signs is not a fake.
 If a deal doesn’t feel right, it probably isn’t.
 If a bargain seems too good to be true, it probably is!

-Truss Rod Cover
+Truss Rod and Cover

 How To Spot A Fake Gibson Les Paul - Truss Rod Cover

 An easy first spot is the truss rod cover.
-A genuine Gibson Les Paul will only ever have 2 screws in the truss rod cover and they should be vertically aligned, one at the top, one at the bottom.
+A genuine Gibson Les Paul will only ever have 2 screws in the truss rod cover, and they should be vertically aligned, one at the top, one at the bottom.
 If it has 3 screws, no matter which orientation, it is almost certainly a fake.
 Gibson has never made a truss rod cover with 3 screws.
 Again, even if it only has the requisite 2 screws it may still be a counterfeit, you still need to look for the other telltale signs.

-Headstock Logo Text
+Headstock Logo and Branding

 How To Spot A Fake Gibson Les Paul - Headstock Logo Text